 Then, wearing disposable latex gloves, bunch up one of the rag squares you cut and use it to wipe on the conditioner.

 Let it soak in for about 10 minutes and then wipe off the excess.Continue to 7 of 9 below.

 07 of 09

 Use painter’s tape to mask off areas where the face frame meets the inside of the cabinet.

-You don’t need a top-quality brush to apply stain since you’ll be wiping off excess, but stay away from super-cheap disposal brushes that have a tendency to shed bristles.
-You can use a regular paintbrush, but disposable foam brushes are very cheap and convenient and they do a great job.Continue to 8 of 9 below.
+You don’t need a top-quality brush to apply stain since you’ll be wiping off the excess but stay away from super-cheap disposal brushes that tend to shed bristles.
+You can use a regular paintbrush, but disposable foam brushes are very cheap, convenient, and do a great job.Continue to 8 of 9 below.

 08 of 09